 - Under utilisation – you must maximise utilisation not to waste space nor money.

-A less popular option is the hybrid cloud, combining the on-premise infrastructure of private clouds with the flexibility of public clouds to deliver the greater advantages of both.
+A popular option is a hybrid cloud, combining the on-premise infrastructure of private clouds with the flexibility of public clouds to deliver the greater advantages of both.
 You can use the public platform for high-volume but low-security needs such as email, and the private clouds for sensitive, business-critical information like financials.

 Advantages of hybrid clouds:

 - Flexibly – you get to take advantage of both resources available.

 - Cost-effectiveness – you only pay for extra computing power when needed.